 What does daily work look like for fellows?

-The fellows’ day-to-day responsibilities are assigned by a site supervisor at their placement site based on the health district’s priorities.
-Each fellow’s experience will vary and no two days are the same!
-Fellows will work within the local health district’s epidemiology team as a level 1 epidemiologist and can expect to engage with a variety of epidemiologic activities such as case and outbreak investigations, surveillance system data entry, data cleaning and management, data analysis, and preparing epidemiology reports.
+Rollins Epidemiology Fellows will work within the local health district’s epidemiology team as a level 1 epidemiologist and can expect to engage with a variety of epidemiologic activities such as case and outbreak investigations, surveillance system data entry, data cleaning and management, data analysis, and preparing epidemiology reports.

 What projects are fellows expected to complete?